-Think Outside the (In)box
+Think Outside the (In)box: Google Inbox alternative

 The good news is that Google has integrated some of the most well-loved features into Gmail.
 The bad news, however, is that many others are either still in development or lost forever to the sandbox.
 The bundling feature loved by so many hasn’t made it yet, and of course, the new Gmail layout and UI has left plenty of long-standing users cold.
-But you know how it goes, for every door closed another one opens—and here at Spike we’re swinging the doors wide open with the perfect alternative to Google Inbox.
+But you know how it goes, for every door closed another one opens—and here at Spike we’re swinging the doors wide open with the perfect Google Inbox replacement.

 As a Google Inbox alternative, Spike brings you plenty of similar tools and a few extras that we know you’re going to love.
 Check out what’s on offer and level-up your email experience.

 Spike brings all your favorite features to iOS, Android, Windows, and Mac—meaning you can start a conversation on your laptop at home, and finish it from your phone while on the subway!
 But don’t worry if you don’t have your devices on hand, we also have a web-based version too!

 Inbox began primarily a web-based service that later became available for iOS and Android as a dedicated app.
 However, there was no support for desktop computers and you had no choice but to use Inbox from your browser.

 Spike’s quick reply function works in a similar way to smart reply, but you also get to customize your rapid responses to make even your automated responses more personal.

 The smart reply function on Inbox was a firm favorite for users, allowing you to respond to an email using suggested phrases related to the content of the email received.